-The concept of Bayesian updating is so fascinating: encode information using a likelihood and readily update the likelihood with each subsequent data point.
-In this manner the “prior” (what we have seen and therefore believe encoded) and likelihood (our “story”) are an engine for producing posterior distributions.
+The concept of Bayesian updating is fascinating: encode information using a likelihood and readily update the likelihood with each subsequent data point.
+The prior (what we believe encoded from previous observation) and the likelihood (our "story") are an engine for producing posterior distributions.

-Certain distributions have so-called conjugate priors.
-These are distributions whose likelihood functions are proportional to each other constants aside.
-Using the property of conjugacy enables very computationally cheap updating in contrast to Markov Chain Monte Carlo.
+Certain distributions have conjugate priors โ distributions whose likelihood functions are proportional to each other, constants aside.
+Using conjugacy enables very computationally cheap updating, in contrast to Markov Chain Monte Carlo methods.

-all share the beta distribution as their conjugate prior.
-This means that we can directly update a beta distribution having observed a heads / tails type process while perserving the ability to analyze the data through the interpretive lens of any of these distributions.
+The counting distributions โ Bernoulli, Binomial, Geometric, and Negative Binomial โ all share the Beta distribution as their conjugate prior.
+This means we can directly update a Beta distribution having observed a heads/tails type process.

-Below I define such a process with a probability of heads on any given flip of 5 percent.
-I encode basically weak to no special belief of the “magical unknown parameter,” 5 percent.
+Below I define a coin-flip process with a probability of heads on any given flip of 5 percent.
+I encode a weak, uninformative prior belief:

 set.seed(0)